 Meanwhile, some people use valerian, a herb that may have sedative properties, to enhance their sleep.
 However, research into its effects has arrived at inconsistent findings.
 It is also not clear whether it is safe to take valerian over long periods.

 Another herb that may be a sedative is kava kava.
 However, researchers have linked it to an increased risk of severe liver damage.

 A person may find that aromatherapy, inhaling diffused essential oils, such as lavender, helps with sleep.
 Also, some homeopathic products might enhance sleep.

-It is worth noting, however, that there is no scientific evidence that these techniques help with sleep disorders.
+It is worth noting, however, that there is

 Also, consult a doctor before using any essential oils during pregnancy.

 Most of these medications cause side effects, and it is important to carefully weigh the pros and cons of each option with the doctor.